gpavanb1/SplitNewton/README.md

 ## What does 'split' mean?

-The system is divided into two and for ease of communication, let's refer to first set of variables as "outer" and the second as "inner".
+The system is divided into multiple segments, and for ease of communication, let’s refer to the first segment of variables as "outer" and the remaining as "inner".

-* Holding the outer variables fixed, Newton iteration is performed till convergence using the sub-Jacobian
+* Holding the outer variables fixed, Newton iteration is performed recursively for the inner variables, using the sub-Jacobian associated with them, until convergence is reached.

-* One Newton step is performed for the outer variables with inner held fixed (using its sub-Jacobian)
+* One Newton step is then performed for the outer variables, while the inner variables are kept fixed, using the sub-Jacobian for the outer subsystem.

-* This process is repeated till convergence criterion is met for the full system (same as in Newton)
+* This process is repeated, alternating between solving the inner and outer subsystems, until the convergence criterion for the entire system (similar to standard Newton) is met.

+### Example:

+Consider a system of 5 variables, with the split locations at indices [1, 4].
+This results in the following segments:

+  * `a1` (variables from 0 to 1)
+  * `a2 a3 a4` (variables from 1 to 4)
+  * `a5` (variable at index 4)

+1. First, the innermost segment `a5` is solved recursively using Newton's method while holding the variables `a1` and `a2 a3 a4`) fixed.
+This step is repeated until the convergence criterion for `a5` is met.

+2. Next, one Newton step is taken for the segment `a2 a3 a4`, with `a5` held fixed.
+This step is followed by solving `a5` again till convergence.

+3. This alternating process repeats: solving for `a5` until convergence, then one step for `a2 a3 a4`, and so on, until all subsystems converge.

+Finally, one Newton step is performed for `a1`, with the other segments fixed.
+This completes one cycle of the split Newton process.

 ## How to install and execute?